-Vitamins & supplements can be one of the hardest things to shop for!
-This post covers how to choose high quality vitamins & Supplements, that actually work.
+How to Choose Quality Vitamins & Supplements that actually work.
 Toxic ingredients to avoid, bioavailability, sourcing and purity, and how to choose the most cost effective option.

-There are so many supplements on the market – from vitamins and minerals to herbs and other blends.
+There are so many supplements on the market - from vitamins and minerals to herbs and other blends.
 It can be hard to know which is best, and overwhelming given the options!
-This blog post covers everything you need to know about about choosing quality supplements.
+I'm sharing everything you need to know about how to choose quality vitamins & supplements!

 As we head into fall and winter, I know many of us are looking for ways to support our immune systems and stay healthy.
 You may have recently started taking vitamin C or vitamin D again - knowing that these vitamins are great for immune support at this time of year!
 But are your supplements really working?
 How do you choose a high quality yet budget friendly supplements?
 These are very important questions to ask when purchasing any supplement.

 Unfortunately, not all supplements are created with the same quality and standards.
 My eyes were opened to this after working at a health food store and naturopathic dispensary for a few years.
-There is a huge difference in quality and effectiveness of supplements you may purchase at the drug store or Costco (I’m looking at you Kirkland brand), vs high quality whole food supplements that you may find at a health food store.
+There is a huge difference in the quality and effectiveness of supplements you may purchase at the drug store or Costco (I’m looking at you Kirkland brand), vs high-quality whole food supplements that you may find at a health food store.
 It is important to carefully examine the ingredients list of any supplement you are looking to take.
-In this post I will explain why, and give some simple tips and tricks as to how you can choose high quality vitamins & supplements!
+In this post, I will explain why, and give some simple tips and tricks as to how you can choose high-quality vitamins & supplements!

 Toxic Ingredients, Fillers and Dyes